shadowofleaf96/shadowofleaf96/README.md

 - 👋 Hi, I’m Shadow Of Leaf
 - 👀 I’m interested in Android Developements
 - 🌱 I’m currently learning Anything
-- 💞️ I’m looking to collaborate on any moroccan project to for free to encourage people to use github and share everything
+- 💞️ I’m looking to collaborate on any moroccan project for free to encourage people to use github and share everything